There are many admirable attributes of Canada and Alberta, not the least of which is how we welcome immigrants.

 My appeal in this post is to my peers.
 To Christians, pastors, church leaders to consider the implications and outcomes of the October referendum.
 We can’t change the questions but we can be clear in our answers.

 I see immigrants as Alberta’s responsibility and advantage.
-You know how I’ll vote in October.
+That includes me.

 What do you think?
 Post your comment and join the conversation.